 Hitesh practices in all areas of employment law and has significant expertise in the law of work relationship status.
 Hitesh has experience doing a wide range of both respondent and claimant work in the employment tribunals.
 This work has ranged from acting for large high street retailers and small businesses, to individual claimants.
 This includes not only tribunal advocacy, but also advisory work on complex legal questions.
 He is also aware of the strategic and commercial interests of clients engaged in litigation.

-Hitesh gained extensive employment law litigation experience as a pupil to Alice Mayhew.
-This included high value whistleblowing claims, unfair dismissal, permanent health insurance issues in relation to discrimination law, strike out hearings, remedies hearings, and preliminary hearings.
-Hitesh also has also acted pro bono on employment law matters for independent trade unions, in both advisory and litigation matters.
+He also gained extensive employment law litigation experience as a pupil to Alice Mayhew KC.
+This included high value whistleblowing claims, unfair dismissal, Permanent Health Insurance issues in relation to discrimination law, strike out hearings, remedies hearings, and preliminary hearings.

 As pupil to Stephen Cottrell and Jonathan Butters, Hitesh gained significant litigation and advisory experience in a wide range of personal injury matters.
 This included experience in relation to road traffic accidents, clinical negligence claims, asbestosis claims, and matters relating to causation and expert evidence (specifically as a pupil to Stephen Cottrell in Griffiths v TUI UK Limited EWHC 2268 (QB).

 BA (Hons) Jurisprudence; St John’s College, Oxford